Merveilles (album): Summary

 Merveilles is the band's first album on a major record label, being released by Nippon Columbia.
 Its title was coined by vocalist Gackt as a keyword to the theme.
 Its overall concept is "a story that goes back and forth between the present, the past and the future across time".
 However, the lyrics are not set in the real world as it is, but in the fairy-tale world, the medieval world and the future world.
 This album marked the pinnacle of the band's success, being their best-selling album, charting high on the Oricon charts, and also earned them several national TV appearances.
-Japanese pop culture website Real Sound credited Malice Mizer as the first visual kei band to incorporate European aesthetics into heavy metal with the twin guitars in "Bel Air (Kūhaku no Toki no Naka de)".
+Japanese pop culture website Real Sound credited Malice Mizer as the first visual kei band to incorporate European aesthetics into heavy metal with the twin guitars in "Bel Air (Kūhaku no Toki no Naka de)". "Ēge (Sugisarishi Kaze to Tomo ni)" is a reworking of "Ēge Umi ni Sasagu" from their first album Memoire.

 In 1998, the band played live at the Nippon Budokan which involved a large building as a stage prop and elaborate theatrics; each member performing a skit with another on their own (including a skit in which Gackt fell to the stage to sing the song "Le Ciel", and returned to "Heaven" by song's [and concert's] end).
 It was a success and was released on home video as Merveilles (Shūen to Kisū) l'espace.
 In July 1998, the band held their last live performance with Gackt at the Yokohama Arena, prior to the announcement of his departure in January 1999.

 A few months after Gackt's departure, drummer Kami died of a subarachnoid hemorrhage on June 21.
 But the band continued to exist, as Kami was replaced by a non-official, supporting member, and new vocalist Klaha was recruited.
 By then the band had abandoned the lighter pop music sound of the Gackt era for a dramatic mixture of Baroque music, gothic, metal and electronic music, and adopted an elaborate funeral goth look.